mjakeman/extension-manager/po/README.md

 But sometimes, you might want to specify a variant for your language.
 For example, for Russian in Russia Federation, you need to set locale to `ru_RU`, instead of just `ru`.

-More about locales you can learn [here](https://www.gnu.org/software/gettext/manual/html_node/Locale-Names.html).
+You can learn more about locales [here](https://www.gnu.org/software/gettext/manual/html_node/Locale-Names.html).

 8. Translate Extension Manager!
 9. [Test your translation](#how-to-test-translation).